SUSE/scf/docs/high-availability.md

   The template for `index` should be `((HCF_ROLE_INDEX))`.

   For roles that have `scaling/indexed > 1`, the environment variable `((HCF_ROLE_INDEX))` should be automatically set to the correct value by our transformers.
-In UCP, this variable can only be set by modifying the entrypoint of the component, as shown in the examples at point #1.
+In HCP, this variable can only be set by modifying the entrypoint of the component, as shown in the examples at point #1.

 ## Load balanced roles

-### By UCP
+### By HCP

 - ha-proxy/router
 - diego-access
 - mysql-proxy

 Based on the upstream documentation, the HA Proxy role should not be required.
-We should keep it for dev/test environments, but we should remove it from UCP.
+We should keep it for dev/test environments, but we should remove it from HCP.

-To properly support HA for `diego-access` and `mysql-proxy`, we need to simulate what UCP does.
+To properly support HA for `diego-access` and `mysql-proxy`, we need to simulate what HCP does.
 For testing, the solution is to use AWS [ELB](https://aws.amazon.com/elasticloadbalancing/).
 Terraform has an [`ELB` resource](https://www.terraform.io/docs/providers/aws/r/elb.html).
 An HA configuration for these components in Vagrant/MPC is not be available.